luizAugusto102491/A-RoF-Linearization-Dataset-Repository/README.md

 ##  Example Usage : <a name="example-usage"></a>

 Below is a straightforward code snippet demonstrating how to load the dataset and train a basic neural network for linearizing an A-RoF system.
 In this example, a dataset is loaded, and a Multi-Layer Perceptron Neural Network (MLP) is utilized to estimate the inverse response of the A-RoF system.
 Here, the received samples serve as the neural network inputs, while the transmitted samples act as the neural network labels.
-This allows for learning the post-inversion response of the A-RoF system.
+This allows for learning the post-inverse response of the A-RoF system.
 Additionally, both the neural network weights and structure are saved, facilitating the reconstruction of the neural network inside a Software-Defined Radio (SDR) transceiver.
 This enables the implementation of a pre-distortion processing block.

 ```python
 #!/usr/bin/env python3